tango-controls/tango-doc/source/development/hdbpp/hdb++-design-guidelines.rst

 | ResetStatistics        | reset statistics of and all                                                                                                                                                                                                     |
 +------------------------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Table:  Commands.
+Table 9: Configuration Manager Commands.

-Note that the list of managed is stored into the ArchiverList device property (see [cm:devprop]) that is maintained via the ArchiverAdd, ArchiverRemove and AttributeSetArchiver commands.
+Note that the list of managed is stored into the ArchiverList device property that is maintained via the ArchiverAdd, ArchiverRemove and AttributeSetArchiver commands.
 Therefore in the archiving system the device server instances can also be configured by hand, if required, an run independently.